alexshavlovsky/primeng-chat-client/README.md

 - classic interface
 - suitable for small screen sizes
 - messages may contain file attachments
+- displays backend generated thumbnails of the following file attachment types: bmp, jpeg, png, gif, tiff, pdf, any video files supported by ffmpeg
+- plays backend transcoded streams of video file attachments (a transcoder service must be enabled on the backend)
-- user typing animated indication
+- animated user typing indication
 - so far only public chat has been implemented
 - both backend and frontend apps can handle more than 1000 online users